ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 ---

 # Operational Emissions
 Operational emissions encompass the greenhouse gases emitted from an organisation's own technology infrastructure and operations.
-These are categorised into three groups - On-Prem, Cloud, and Generator emissions (O, C and G) - based on the level of ownership and control an organisation has over the assets.
+These are categorised into three groups - On-Prem, Cloud, and Generator emissions (O, C, and G) - based on the level of ownership and control an organisation has over the assets.

 Understanding operational emissions allows organisations to quantify, monitor, and benchmark the climate impacts of their technology infrastructure and business operations.
 It enables setting emission reduction targets and strategies and facilitates compliance with current and emerging climate disclosure legislations.